melli79/mathGames/Readme.md

 ## 5. Implement a server and clients for some of the [3 player chess games](http://en.wikipedia.org/wiki/Three-player_chess)

 Start with writing a simple application that permits to play at one computer and checks for all rules during moves.
-Extend by protocollizing the moves, saving, and restoring the game.
+Extend by protocolizing the moves, saving, and restoring the game.
 First implementation can be in C++/Qt, but the internet version should be in TypeScript (or Kotlin/Java for the server).

 ## 6. Hnefatafl